 I basically confirmed my thoughts, because I just installed an RTX 2060 yesterday and my CPU performance in OBS is WAY better.
 Like twice as good.
 Streaming at 720p/60 is pretty much no issue, at realistic quality settings.
 Even 1080p is now viable.
 I’m now aligned with the performance suggested by all those videos and articles which I have looked at.
 And you can run Soul Caliber 6 at full speed on a single core.
 So, its nothing to do with the games I’m using, over taxing my hardware.
 Dark Souls 2 runs at 720p/40 on my laptop with 2013 Intel Graphics.
 So, my desktop barely leaves idle temps, with that game.
 But I couldn’t do a 60fps stream, until I swapped my videocard for something modern.

-In particular, I have found the “SSIM” tune and the “Animation” tunes to be very good for visual quality in games.
-Should be good or most things.
+In particular, I have found the “SSIM” tune and the “Animation” tunes to be very good for visual quality in games. or having no tune option selected at all.
+These should be good for most things.
 However, feel free to ping me in this thread, for suggestions and tweaks.

 And if X.264 has a visual weakness, its with really fast motion or visual affects which affect the entire screen (so, lots of motion).
 Stuff like full screen ripple effects, underwater distortion, etc, exposes some visual weakness in X.264.
 It can struggle to keep these visuals looking smooth and defined.
 Often negatively affecting the clarity of whatever is behind these effects, in the frame.